Dangerous Wisdom

 To the extent that Dewey was right that something in the Alexander Technique bears the same relationship to learning that learning bears to all other activities, he was wrong in leaving that with any implied completeness.
 Alexander simply made clear in, a certain important way, some of the principles the mystics already outlined.
 By studying those traditions and integrating them with Alexander’s discoveries, I could eventually make the unique contributions that constitute wisdom-based learning.

-While Alexander’s work supported me in developing the notion of the core human skills underlying everything we do—skills that we are as opposed to skills that we have . . . a crucial distinction—we could not possibly ground education in a holistic and comprehensive way without the insights into the nature of mind that only mystical geniuses like Buddha outlined for us.
-Wisdom-based learning draws from traditions other than Buddhism, and indeed its principles have cross-cultural validation.
+While Alexander’s work supported me in developing the notion of the core human skills underlying everything we do—skills that we are as opposed to skills that we have . . . a crucial distinction—we could not possibly ground education in a holistic and comprehensive way without the insights into the nature of mind that only mystical geniuses of the wisdom traditions outlined for us.
+Wisdom-based learning draws from many traditions, and indeed its principles have cross-cultural validation.